karprich/apalCBASS/README.md

 effective interventions to promote the continued survival of Florida’s elkhorn corals in the face of rapid climate change.

-### The files are organized by raw data and contain two code chunks to
+### File organization
-tidy the data and then analyze derived data.
+The files are organized by raw data and contain two code chunks to tidy the data and then analyze derived data.